raspberrypilearning/getting-started-with-the-twitter-api/en/step_8.md

 Now that the Twitter connection has been tested, try to upload a picture.

-- Find a picture, copy it to your Raspberry Pi or download it from the internet, and save it.
-Make a note of its location (something like `/home/pi/Downloads/image.jpg`).
+- Find a picture, copy it to your computer or download it from the internet, and save it in the same directory as your program..

 - Modify the code accordingly to change the message and open your image:

     ```python
     message = "Hello world - here's a picture!"
-    image = open('/home/pi/Downloads/image.jpg', 'rb')
+    image = open('image.jpg', 'rb')
     ```

-    Make sure to specify the full path to the image correctly.
+    Make sure to change `image.jpg` to the name of your image file.

 - Upload your image to twitter and get the **media_id** which you will need to send your tweet: